hsorby/mapclientplugins.argonviewerstep/docs/index.rst

    **Argon Viewer** user interface for single view.

 Single View is for user to focus scenes from one region.
-In the middle is the sceneviewer weight, and all other widgets around it are dockable.
+In the middle is the sceneviewer widget, and all other widgets around it are dockable.

 Multi-Views
 ^^^^^^^^^^^